gitrdm/ranked_programming/LLM_IMPLEMENTATION_GUIDE.md

-# LLM Workflow Guidelines
+# LLM Implementation Introduction

-This file is intended to establish the base workflow requirments for LLM coding partners.
-LLM coding partners should work to ensure this workflow is adhered to while providing assistance to help ensure consistent code quality.
+This file is intended to establish the base implementation guidelines for LLM coding partners.
+LLM coding partners should work to ensure these guidelines are closely followed to help ensure consistent code quality.

-## Workflow Requirements
+## Implementation Guidelines
 - All code changes must be made in a feature branch, not directly in the master branch.
   - Check that the feature branch is up-to-date with the master branch before starting work.
   - Check that a freature branch has been created before starting work.